 - There are no hidden charges while dealing with this fund.

-- You have an option of using M-Pesa for deposits (pay bill number 501101) and withdrawals
+- You have the option of using M-Pesa for deposits (pay bill number 501101) and withdrawals.

 - No minimum balance requirement